mageche10/mageche10.github.io/source/_posts/How-I-Take-my-Class-Notes-in-LaTeX-A-Custom-Workflow-with-VSCode-and-Sumatra-PDF.md

 ## LaTeX Structure: Modular Notes

 I use a modular **TeX** file system.
-Each subject has its own master file (*master.tex*), which defines the subject's general colour scheme and uses the LaTeX input command to insert the files containing the subject's specific content.
+Each subject has its own master file (*master.tex*), which defines the subject's general color scheme and uses the LaTeX input command to insert the files containing the subject's specific content.
 I also use a preamble file (*preamble.tex*) to define some general commands.
 This is what a master file looks like:

 ```tex
 \documentclass[a4paper, 11pt]{report}